DouChinn/EAI-Project/Resources/README.md

 ## Research Papers

 <details>
-<summary>Data Subjects' Perspectives on Emotion Artificial Intelligence Use in the Workplace: A Relational Ethics Lens </summary>
+<summary>🌟Data Subjects' Perspectives on Emotion Artificial Intelligence Use in the Workplace: A Relational Ethics Lens </summary>

 - [View Paper](https://dl.acm.org/doi/abs/10.1145/3579600)
-- Summary
+- This is a wonderful paper
 </details>